 - Benefit from ongoing development to keep abreast of the latest innovations in nursing care.
 We offer a six day Acute Care Skills Programme within the first six months for newly qualified staff, or staff who haven’t worked in acute care within the past three years.
 We also offer a range of in-house study days in areas such as pain management, end of life care, and medical devices.

 - Our Chief Nurse Excellence in Care Fellowship Programme was established in 2016 with two key purposes: staff development and staff retention.
 The Programme offers competitive scholarships which give nurses one day out of direct patient contact to focus on personal development and leading an improvement project, supported by academic and clinical mentors.
-Since 2016 28 fellows have completed the Programme, with many of the projects receiving national attention as articles in peer-reviewed academic journals, and have been shortlisted in national nursing awards.

 We want to be known for our care excellence